Format timestamps

 Data conversion modules like xm_json and xm_syslog have built-in date and time formatting.
 When you use these modules' functions and procedures, they automatically generate timestamps in the module’s default format.

-Consider a log record with an $EventTime
+Consider an event with an $EventTime

 datetime field and a $Message